jubako/jubako/spec/contentPack.rst

 ============= ======= ====== ===========
-entryPtrPos   Offset  0      A Offset to a array of entryInfo. clusterPtrPos Offset  8      A Offset to a array of cluster SizedOffset. entryCount    u24     16     Number of entry in the pack (max of 2^24 entry per pack) clusterCount  u32     20     Number of cluster in the pack (max of 2^20) freeData      [u8,40] 24
+entryPtrPos   Offset  0      A Offset to a array of entryInfo. clusterPtrPos Offset  8      A Offset to a array of cluster SizedOffset. entryCount    u32     16     Number of entry in the pack (max of 2^32 entries per pack) clusterCount  u32     20     Number of cluster in the pack (max of 2^20) freeData      [u8,40] 24
 ============= ======= ====== ===========